Squelsh84/milestone-UFO/README.md

 ### Issues when Testing

 * My original plan was to use the full dataset for this project.
 When I began to load the data it became obvious that it wasn't going   to work.
 The page was taking a long time to load and most times it crashed.
 It was giving crossfilter errors because it was           timing out.
 After some time I scrapped the dataset and decided to take the year I was born from it.

 * Maps was not picking from the csv file.
 I then created a separate geojson file and create a var to pluck from this.

 * The charts were leaking out over the page and causing stretching.
 I decided to put them inside cards as it helped to keep them from   doing this and also make the UI look better.

 * Data table was too large for smaller screens.
-To fix this I created a media queries to not display on smaller screens.
+To fix this I made it scrollable on smaller screens which doesn't affect the screen     size .

+* When trying to push my sidebar image to Git and setting the relative file path, it turned out the file path was corrupt i.e "static/  images/static/images/sidebar.png".
+To fix this I had to remove the image and rename it, then push it again to Git.
+After this is      seemed to work fine.